Joey-Bryant/test/README.md

 # Star Battle Playground

-This repository contains a web application for playing and creating Star Battle puzzles, built entirely with client-side technologies (**HTML, CSS, and JavaScript**).
+This repository contains a web application for playing and creating Star Battpuzzles, built entirely with client-side technologies (**HTML, CSS, and JavaScript**).
 The application logic, including puzzle generation and solving, runs in your browser, making it fast and responsive.

 -----